 The IRB Chair will contact the PI in response to a research participant’s concern.
 The PI is required to respond to that request at the first possible opportunity and address the questions posed by the IRB Chair.
 If an amendment to the protocol or consent form is required, the PI must submit this amendment with the appropriate amendment application to the IRB within 7 working days.

 This type of data entry activity is considered a deviation from the study design (not involving additional risk or harm to participants).
-All such activities should be reported to the IRB via email to (firstname.lastname@example.org) and on the following continuing review form.
-We also ask that the PI provide a reasonable corrective action plan to correct future occurrences.
+All such activities should be reported to the IRB via email with an Unanticipated Event form to (firstname.lastname@example.org) and on the following continuing review form.
+(Click here for more information on Unanticipated Problems) We also ask that the PI provide a reasonable corrective action plan to correct future occurrences.